Apillon/cloud-function-template/README.md

 ### Executing the Cloud Function

 Once your cloud function is deployed and running, Apillon provides you with a gateway URL that you are able to call via an HTTP POST request.
-The URL can be found on the [Apillon developer console](https://app.apillon.io/dashboard/service/cloud-functions/) when opening a specific cloud function, or it can be obtained by using the [Cloud Functions API](https://wiki.apillon.io/build/11-cloud-functions-api.md).
+The URL can be found on the [Apillon developer console](https://app.apillon.io/dashboard/service/cloud-functions/) when opening a specific cloud function, or by using the [Cloud Functions API](https://wiki.apillon.io/build/11-cloud-functions-api.md).